 A few years after that first interview, DecaVitas began to realize the extent of Susan’s projects.

 – Susan and her assistants began to emerge where we were.
 With years apart, we participated in new interviews and recordings.
 Sometimes we did it just because we wanted to help the photo assistants, we felt sorry for them.
 It took a long time before we realized what the project was all about.
 We did not know it was going to become a movie.

 Now it is too late to change anything.
 The picture will be broadcast all over the world beginning in April 2017.
 Emelie and Rebecka have already seen it and they are invited to the premiere in Los Angeles.

-– In retrospect, I regret that we exposed ourselves, Emelie declares.
+– In retrospect, I regret that we exposed ourselves, Charlie declares.

 Rebecka’s quote, about Lindy hop being like sex under the influence of amphetamines, is not real, she feel that she got persuaded to say so.

 – Susan asked me comparing a great Lindy hop-dance with anything else.
 I jokingly said something about amphetamines and Susan asked me to repeat it in a special way.
 It was just plain stupidity.
 I am not an actor, especially not in English.
 And I have never taken amphetamine!
 During the recordings, we were asked to say certain things in certain ways, that happened a lot.

 Have you spoken to Susan Glatzer about this?

 – Yes absolutely!
 She knows that we don’t appreciate how we are portrayed and we have asked her to remove certain images.
 But I can hardly bother any more, because even if Susan agrees to remove a scene or an image it will not change the big picture.